Multiply robust estimation of causal effects under principal ignorability: From the EIFs to triply robust estimators

-Theorem~\ref{thm:identification-obs} presents three sets of identification formulas, which imply infinitely many estimators for each PCE.
+Theorem~\ref{thm:identification-obs} presents three identification formulas, which motivate infinitely many estimators for each PCE.
 This calls for the construction of more principled estimators.
-In this section, we will first derive the EIF for each PCE to motivate a new estimator, and then give another interpretation based on the model-assisted estimation in the theory of survey sampling.
-While the estimators in Examples~\ref{eg1-weighting}--\ref{eg3-reg} rely on two of the three models to be correctly specified, the new estimators motivated by EIFs are consistent if any two of the three models are correctly specified.
+In this section, we derive the EIF for each PCE to motivate a new estimator.
+The EIFs below are derived under the nonparametric model of the observed data distribution, which is a standard strategy in the literature.
+In particular, the derivation ignores the restrictions implied by the monotonicity assumption \citep[cf.][]{frolich2007nonparametric,hong2010semiparametric}.
+For simplicity, we use the terminology ``EIF'' throughout.